 Why We Love Email Marketing Permission Passes

 Many email marketers shy away from permission passes.
 They feel if they offer consumers an easy way to opt out, too many consumers will unsubscribe from future messages, causing their list to shrink dramatically.

-The truth is the pros of permission passes far outweigh the cons.
+The truth is the pros of permission email marketing far outweigh the cons.
 Here’s why.

 - They protect you from being labeled as spam.
 When you email contacts too many times without them opening your messages, your chances of ending up in spam folders increase.

 - They increase open rates.
 By removing unengaged contacts from your list, you’ll typically increase your open rates and improve your sender score with email services.

 - They improve your customer service and conversions.
 You want to email people who will act.
 By focusing on these individuals, you’ll increase conversions (clicks and sales) as well as your ability to provide fast, personalized service.

 Given the benefits of permission passes, there are still right (and oh-so-wrong) ways to send them.
 Let’s get into the dos and don’ts of sending permission passes as part of your small business email marketing strategy.